 The first visit to a new therapist is very important and often there are many questions.
 The information contained in this “Office Policy and Informed Consent Agreement Form” is to outline how I work, to answer some common questions and to help you decide whether you feel we can work together.
 Please read this information carefully and let me know if you have any other questions or need clarification about anything I have written here.

 You will be ask to sign an acknowledgement that you have received, read and understood this document, on the “Confidential Client Information Form” that we will go through at our initial consultation.
-Therefore, please take time to read through this information and feel free to ask me any questions you have regarding this or anything you do not understand.
+I will usually email this form to you prior to our first appointment.
+Therefore, please take time to read through the information when you receive it and feel free to ask me any questions you have regarding this or anything you do not understand.
 When you sign the “Acknowledgement of Notification” it will represent an agreement between us.

 What is counselling and psychotherapy?